0xmikemikemike/neon-evm.docs/docs/glossary.md

 ---

+### Slippage
+The difference between where the computer signaled the entry and exit for a trade and where actual clients, with actual money, entered and exited the market using the computer’s signals

+---

 ### Slot
 The period of time during which a block is created.
 Collectively, slots create a logical clock.
 Slots are ordered sequentially and non-overlapping, comprising roughly equal time.